Rural Pharmacy Liaison Officer Program

 pharmacy undergraduate or graduate entry courses leading to a registrable qualification as a Pharmacist

 Eligible universities enter into a formal agreement with the Pharmacy Programs Administrator and will also be eligible to receive funding through the Administrative Support Pharmacy Schools Scheme.

-Placements funded under this Program must take place in PhARIA Category 2 to Category 6 locations.
-PhARIAs for a particular location can be found here.
+Placements funded under this Program must take place in a MM Category 3 to Category 7 location.

-Student applicants may apply for funding to undertake one placement in or close to their ‘home’ town (that is, their address used on admission to their course) during their degree, provided that their ‘home’ town is located in a PhARIA Category 2 to Category 6 area.
+During their degree, student applicants may apply for funding to undertake one placement in or close to their ‘home’ town (that is, their address used on admission to their course), provided that their ‘home’ town is located in a MM Category 3 to Category 7 location.